 How do I know what keywords to use on my website?

 Keyword research is a process of discovering the words and phrases that consumers use when searching for products and services online.
-It is an essential part of any successful search engine optimization (SEO) strategy.
+It is an essential part of any successful search engine optimisation (SEO) strategy.

 The goal of keyword research is to identify the words and phrases that users are searching for when they are looking for products and services related to your business.
 This information helps you create content that is more likely to be seen by potential customers, resulting in more website visits and conversions.